allyourcodebase/SDL3/README.md

 Any other necessary tweaks such as turning of linking with libc, linking with dependencies, or adding other headers can be done here as well.

 If you're interested in adding default configuration for additional targets, contributions are welcome!
-See `src/linux.zig` or `src/windows.zig` for examples of how this works.
+See [src/linux.zig](src/linux.zig) or [src/windows.zig](src/windows.zig) for examples of how this works.

 When making a PR that adds support for a new target:
-* Replicate the default SDL configuration for the target within reason
+* Replicate the [default SDL configuration for the target](https://github.com/libsdl-org/SDL/tree/main/include/build_config) within reason
 * Pull dependencies in via the build system rather than vendoring them when possible.
 If this isn't possible, vendor the needed files in `/deps` with a README explaining why they couldn't be pulled in via the build system and any relevant licensing information.
 * Cross compilation to all targets should be possible within reason unless forbidden by licensing.
+* Update [.github/workflows/ci.yaml](.github/workflows/ci.yaml) to test the new target.

 # Updating Dependencies